shribr/copilot-webapp-demo/README.md

      - `Update-ContainerRegistryFile`, `Update-MLWorkspaceFile`, `Update-AIConnectionFile`, `Update-ConfigFile`: Update configuration files to be used by front-end JavaScript code.
 This includes all of the service names, urls and any newly generated API keys.
      - `Write-Log`: Writes messages to a log file.

+   5. **Main Script Execution:**

+   - Initialize parameters by calling `Initialize-Parameters`.
+   - Sets the user-assigned identity name.
+   - Sets the directory path to the deployment path.
+   - Starts the deployment by calling `Start-Deployment`.

-5. **Deployment Process:**
+   6. **Deployment Process:**

    - The `Start-Deployment` function orchestrates the deployment process:
-     - It initializes the sequence number and checks if the log file exists.
+     - Initializes the sequence number and check if the log file exists.
-     - It logs the start time and sequence number.
+     - Logs the start time and sequence number.
-     - It checks if the resource group exists and creates it if necessary.
+     - Checks if the resource group exists and create it if necessary.
-     - It creates various Azure resources by calling the respective functions.
+     - Creates various Azure resources by calling the respective functions.
-     - It logs the total execution time and writes it to the log file.
+     - Logs the total execution time and write it to the log file.

-6. **Main Script Execution:**
-   - It initializes parameters by calling `Initialize-Parameters`.
-   - It sets the user-assigned identity name.
-   - It sets the directory path to the deployment path.
-   - It starts the deployment by calling `Start-Deployment`.

 ### Project Structure